 1. A special smooth-texture cream is needed to cleanse thoroughly.
 Thus, Rule 1 is Cleanse with Salon Cold Cream (for very oily areas, use Cleansing Cream, Liquefying).

 2. For finer texture, fewer flaws, give skin local stimulation.
 Rule 2.
 Stimulate by patting with non-drying Texture Lotion.

 After the Second World War, Dorothy Gray produced a range of skin care products containing hormones.
-As with Helena Rubinstein, who first introduced skin creams containing hormones in 1932, the company went through a number of product lines including Cellogen Cream, Cellogen Lotion, Hormone Hand Cream and Remoldine until finally settling on Satura, the cream most people remember today.
+As with Helena Rubinstein – who was the first to introduce hormones into cosmetics in 1931 – the company went through a number of product lines including Cellogen Cream, Cellogen Lotion, Hormone Hand Cream and Remoldine, finally settling on Satura, the cream most people remember today.

-Introduced in 1956, Satura contained moisturising agents, along with 10,000 USP of estrogenic hormones per ounce and vitamin A. As the decade progressed the moisturising aspects of the cream were accentuated.
-It could be argued then, that despite the hormones, and the fact that previous Dorothy Gray creams tackled dry skin, Satura was Dorothy Gray’s first cream marketed as a moisturiser.
+Introduced in 1956, Satura contained moisturising agents, along with 10,000 USP of estrogenic hormones per ounce and vitamin A. As the decade progressed the moisturising aspects of the cream were more heavily accentuated so it could be argued that despite the hormones, and the fact that previous Dorothy Gray creams tackled dry skin, Satura was Dorothy Gray’s first cream marketed as a moisturiser.